 $22 million to $26 million, not $22 to $26 million.

 In many countries it is illegal to report the names of victims of sexual crime.
-Standardise globally to say we do NOT name victims.
+Reuters never names them.

 A period of low economic activity with high unemployment and numerous business failures.
 There are varying definitions.
 In the United States it is two consecutive quarterly falls in gross domestic product.